 - crockery, cutlery, pots, and pans - you will need some of your own, but do not bring too much - kitchen utensils can be bought in Dundee and it is better to wait and see what your flatmates bring before you head to the shops.

 - Television Licence - you will need a licence if you want to watch TV using a television set or a computer - this includes BBC iPlayer.
+For further information on TV licensing, see the TV Licensing website.

 UK power is 230v 50Hz.
 If your country also uses 220-240v you can use an adapter for your plugs.
 UK plugs are Type G - a large 3 pin plug.
 Electrical sockets have switches on them.